garylirocks/quickrefs/azure.markdown

 ## Azure AD

-- Each Azure subscription is associated with a single Azure AD directory;
+- Each Azure subscription is associated with a single Azure AD directory (tenant);
 - Users, groups and applications in that directory can manage resources in the subscription;
 - Subscriptions use Azure AD for SSO;